ropensci/gistr/README.md

 _Working with the Mapzen Pelias geocoding API_

 The API is described at https://github.com/pelias/pelias, and is still in alpha they say.
 The steps: get data, make a gist.
+The data is returned from Mapzen as geojson, so all we have to do is literally push it up to GitHub gists and we're done b/c GitHub renders the map.

 ```r